BeAPI/be-a11y/examples/accessible-toggle/README.md

 </div>
 ```

-Next, in jour JS file, import Tabs class and initialize it :
+Next, in jour JS file, import Toggle class and initialize it :
 ```js
 import Toggle from '/path/to/Toggle.js';